klavinslab/protocols_aquarium_1_0/cloning/in_vitro/restriction_digest.md

-Notes/Directions

-    - All irrelevent sections/headings are to be deleted. ex.
-For a single day protocol, delete all references to "Day"
-    - All items in square brackets are place holders to be replaced by some other value ex. "[Protocol Name]" could be replaced by "Gel Elecrophoresis"
-    - The description is a one or two sentance summary of what the protocol accomplishes

 Restriction Digest
 --------------
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -